-If you’ve been in information security for a while you’ve probably heard something like the following phrases many times:
+If you’ve been in information security for a while you’ve probably heard people saying things like the following on many occasions:

 These logs are full of incidents that haven’t been reported!